Thank you for your interest in Brothers Redevelopment!

-The ideal candidate will have great enthusiasm for helping callers and clients with a passion for customer service.
-Must be able to communicate effectively with many audiences, including clients, housing counselors, industry professionals, and agency officials.
-Candidate must also possess the ability to prioritize and manage multiple tasks simultaneously as well as work in a team environment, effectively troubleshooting when problems arise.
-Candidate must be proficient using and computer and online data management platforms.
-Candidate must possess strong communication skills, both verbally and writing, to best represent the agency in interactions with employer/employee groups, professional groups, and public interest groups.
-Must be available for occasional evening appointments and presentations, as well as regularly scheduled evening and weekend workshops.
-Bilingual Spanish Preferred.
+Bilingual Spanish Required.
+The ideal candidate will have a passion for client advocacy and must work well in a fast-paced environment.
+The candidate must be able to communicate effectively with many audiences, including clients, landlords and partnering agencies.
+Candidate also must possess the ability to prioritize and manage multiple tasks simultaneously as well as work in a team environment, effectively troubleshooting when problems arise.
+Candidate must be proficient using computers (Microsoft Office & Outlook).
+Candidate must possess strong communication skills, both in speaking and writing, to best represent the agency in interactions with employer/employee groups, professional groups, and public interest groups.

-High School Diploma is required.
-A minimum of at least one year of related experience, with demonstrable delivery of exceptional customer service both in person and over the phone.
+Bachelor’s degree is required.
+A minimum of at least one year of case management experience with demonstrable delivery of exceptional customer service both in person and over the phone.
 Candidate should have a broad knowledge of and experience using computers, word processing software, database and spreadsheet applications, as well as online data systems/platforms.

 Brother’s Redevelopment- Our Mission